Covid 19 coronavirus: East Coast iwi's plan to save dying Raukūmara forest

-East Coast iwi are calling for the Government to back a "shovel-ready" and climate-conscious project to save their sacred forest that is dying under a plague of introduced pests.
+East Coast iwi are calling for the Government to back a "shovel-ready", job-creating and climate-conscious project to save their sacred forest that is dying under a plague of introduced pests.

 The Raukūmara Conservation Park, to the northeast of Gisborne, is feared to be on the verge of ecological collapse as deer and possum numbers explode because of minimal predator control over the past few decades.